phoenix8875/movie-watchlist_v2/Readme.md

 | **Database Vault** | `postgres-db` | *None* — **Strictly Closed** | ✅ Connected | Houses sensitive persistent application data records |

 > 🔒 **Security Win:** `watchlist-backend` and `postgres-db` map **no host ports** — they are invisible to external internet port scanners and brute-force arrays.

+### Module-by-Module Breakdown

+- **`watchlist-frontend` (Nginx Proxy):** Exposes **Port 80** to the public internet to deliver static assets and catch all user interactions.
+It handles reverse proxy routing, meaning the browser never talks directly to the backend.
+Maps host port `80` to container port `80`.

+- **`watchlist-backend` (Node.js API):** Runs application logic and handles database queries on internal **Port 5000**.
+Its host port is **strictly closed** to the public internet — it can only receive clean traffic passed forward by the Nginx gateway over the internal virtual network.

+- **`postgres-db` (PostgreSQL Vault):** Runs on internal **Port 5432** with its host port **completely closed** to the outside world.
+This creates an airtight security vault where only the backend container can see or talk to it across the isolated Docker network bridge.

 ---